nirmalsurange/PoETIC/README.md

 This repository contains:

 - PoETIC benchmark dataset
-- Data preprocessing scripts
+- Inference scripts with Prompt templates
 - Evaluation scripts
-- Prompt templates used for LLM evaluation
-- Experimental results
 - Figures and tables from the paper

 ---